 Grendel the Pointer after a day of hunting

-Grendel the Pointer taking a nap
+Grendel the Pointer taking a nap in the bed

 Grendel the Pointer at 2 years old—her coloring is white with orange freckles.